oks-erm/booking/README.md

 ![](readme/features/auth.png)

 Allows the user to log in (by checking a password) or create a new user.
-The data of exising users is stored in Google Spreadsheets.
-A member od staff record consisits of a name, a passsword and a contact(phone), in case there is a need to contact any member of staff to clarify something about bookings they added.
+The data of existing users is stored in Google Spreadsheets.
+A member of staff record consists of a name, a password and a contact(phone number) in case there is a need to contact other staff to clarify something about bookings they added.

 ![](readme/features/new_staff.png)